dgatwood/pflugelhorn/README.md

 If you wish to use this under the less restrictive BSD license, you must replace the spur_gear call from Gears library with some alternative or rip it out.

+Note that this is NOT quite playable yet even after printing the parts and doing all of the required valve sanding.
+It is getting close, but there's still too much leakage.